cambiotraining/bacterial-genomics/materials/04-nf_core.md

 - Understand what nf-core is and how it relates to Nextflow.
 - Use the nf-core helper tool to find nf-core pipelines.
-- Understand how to configuration nf-core pipelines.
+- Understand how to configure nf-core pipelines.
-- Run a small nf-core pipeline using a test dataset.

 :::